-2.7.
+2.1.
 MEDIUM-TERM STRATEGIC FRAMEWORK

 MTSF OUTCOMES MLM RESPONDS 1.
 Improve the quality of basic education Ensure integrated planning.
 Committed to adopt one school each and every as a way of extending a hand towards educational development.
-2. A long and healthy life for all South Africans The municipality is implementing various sporting programmes aimed at youth, senior citizens and people with disabilities 3.
-All people in South Africa are and feel safe Ensure functionality of community safety forums and implementation of programmes 4.
+2. A long and healthy life for all South Africans The municipality is implementing various sporting programs aimed at youth, senior citizens and people with disabilities 3.
+All people in South Africa are and feel safe Ensure functionality of community safety forums and implementation of programs 4.
 Decent employment through inclusive economic growth Forming partnerships with private and public partnerships with various entities to ensue investment and retention in Mandeni 5.
-A skilled and capable workforce to support an inclusive growth Continue with co-ordination of municipal bursary programmes and implementation Implementation of works place skills plan An efficient, competitive and responsive economic infrastructure network Facilitate reduction of backlogs in provision of bulk services Vibrant, equitable and sustainable rural communities with food security for all Unlock agricultural potential via LED strategy that is currently under review Sustainable human settlements and improved quality of household life Facilitate reduction of backlogs in provision of bulk services
+A skilled and capable workforce to support an inclusive growth Continue with co-ordination of municipal bursary programs and implementation of works place skills plan An efficient, competitive and responsive economic infrastructure network Facilitate reduction of backlogs in provision of bulk services 7.
+Vibrant, equitable and sustainable rural communities with food security for all Unlock agricultural potential via LED strategy that is currently under review 8.
+Sustainable human settlements and improved quality of household life Facilitate reduction of backlogs in provision of bulk services

 2.7.
-MEDIUM-TERM STRATEGIC FRAMEWORK ... continued
+MEDIUM-TERM STRATEGIC FRAMEWORK ...continued

-MTSF OUTCOMES MLM RESPONDS 9.
-A responsive and accountable, eff ective and effi cient local government system MLM to ensure participative transparent and accountable governance, by improving public participation process and functionality of municipal structures 10.
+MTSF OUTCOMES MLM RESPONDS A responsive and accountable, effective and efficient local government system MLM to ensure participative transparent and accountable governance, by improving public participation process and functionality of municipal structures 10.
 Environmental assets and natural resources that is well protected and continually enhanced Improve community awareness on environmental protection.
 Implement Coastal Management Plan 11.
 Create a better South Africa and contribute to a better and safer Africa and world Ensure Integrated Planning with all sector departments 12.
-An effi cient, eff ective and development orientated public service and an empowered, fair and inclusive citizenship.
+An efficient, effective and development orientated public service and an empowered, fair and inclusive citizenship.
 Ensure Integrated Planning with all sector departments 13.
 Inclusive and responsive social system Co-ordinate Operation Sukuma Sakhe interventions 14.
-Transforming and unifying the country Partner with the District in facilitating programmes that encourage social cohesion e.t.c SALGA Games, Golden Games
+Transforming and unifying the country Partner with the District in facilitating programs that encourage social cohesion e.t.c SALGA Games, Golden Games